AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 ---
-title: Managing users and permissions
+title: Managing Adobe Commerce users and permissions
-description: Learn how to manage your [!DNL Commerce Intelligence] users.
+description: Learn how to manage your Commerce Intelligence users.
 exl-id: 2a5eeabb-3c13-4ca1-b845-ed255b389c9f
 ---
 # Manage user permissions

-Adobe Commerce Intelligence is intended to be a single source of truth across your organization.
+[!DNL Adobe Commerce Intelligence] is intended to be a single source of truth across your organization.
 Each user has their own set of dashboards which they can [share with other users](../../data-user/dashboards/share-dashboard-with-users.md).

 ## User Permission Levels